Phanxor/init.lua/README.md

 For lean, make sure to install both the `lean` and `lake` binaries.
 One way to do so is by using `elan`, the lean version manager.

-Since the Mason command `:MasonInstallAll` [does not exist](https://github.com/mason-org/mason.nvim/discussions/1618), you need to manually install some things using `:Mason install <thing>` or by finding a thing in `:Mason` and installing it with `I`.
+Since the Mason command `:MasonInstallAll` [does not exist](https://github.com/mason-org/mason.nvim/discussions/1618), you need to manually install some things using `:MasonInstall <thing>` or by finding a thing in `:Mason` and installing it with `I`.
 Recommendations:
 - `black`